Thomasisdoingit/-thomasisdoingit.github.io/index.md

 we get this beautiful dataframe:
 ![a screenshot ](Stations.png)
-So we have 682 stations on the network, cool and now we have their matching ID and lat/lng.
+So we have 682 stations on the network, and now we have their matching ID and lat/lng.

-However despite searching for a very long time trying to use fill() or some kind of join.
+However despite searching for a very long time trying to use `fill()` or some kind of join.
 I can't figure out how to populate the cells in May_trips.
   ![a screenshot ](May_trips_screenshot.png)